Back to blog

 • All web scraping processes are automated

-• No need for extra coding
+• No need for extra development

 • Easily scalable

-• Has a built-in proxy rotation tool
+• Has built-in proxy servers with automatic rotation

 Conclusion